paulocymbaum/paulocymbaum/README.md

 <h2>🚀 What I Bring to the Table</h2>

+- **Rapid Prototyping Strategy**: I leverage tools like FlutterFlow and Supabase not as crutches, but as accelerators.
+This allows me to deliver MVP architectures and validate business hypotheses 3x faster than traditional builds, while maintaining the ability to inject custom code (Dart/Edge Functions) where performance matters.
 - **B2B Multi-Tenant Expertise** Currently driving value at **Fourmakers** as a Frontend Developer, delivering seamless UX and robust integrations within complex multi-tenant environments.
 - **Business-Centric Solutions** Combining technical expertise with strategic insight to build solutions for real-world business challenges.
 - **DevOps & Automation** Designing custom CLI tools and CI/CD pipelines that solve merge conflicts, enable parallel team development, and automate deployments.